skylon07/vscode_theming/README.md

 (I still need to write this section...
 Bug me if this is an issue for you.)

-(I should also probably add some examples...)
+(I should also probably add some examples... and probaby a template for a VSCode theme extension...)